 Some 77 Senators and 285 Congressmen are co-sponsors of the Jackson-Vanik-Milis Amendment which would bar most-favored-nation tariff benefits to the Soviet Union.
 In the face of this clear Congressional intent, President Nixon met at the White House recently with Soviet Foreign Minister Andrei Gromyko and promised him to make a “diligent” effort to overcome Congressional opposition.

-It strikes me as somewhere between inappropriate and unconstitutional for the President of the United States to meet privately with an official of a foreign government and promise him to mount a campaign to out with the majority of Congress, Our President was not elected to work “diligently” to obtain favors for foreign governments from the American Congress and taxpayers.
+It strikes me as somewhere between inappropriate and unconstitutional for the President of the United States to meet privately with an official of a foreign government and promise him to mount a campaign to outwit the majority of Congress.
+Our President was not elected to work “diligently” to obtain favors for foreign governments from the American Congress and taxpayers.

 About the same time that President Nixon was making his pledges to Gromyko, the World Bank was holding its annual meeting in Nairobi in Kenya.
 World Bank president Robert McNamara and U.S. Treasury Secretary George Shultz agreed there that the United States should put up one-third of the World Bank money for the next three years, which means continuing at approximately our current rate of $375 million per year.